Sunday, November 3, 2024

 Physically, my father was a somewhat tall, athletic man with a medium build.
 He had straight, short-cropped blond hair, though it often appeared darker, as he always wore hats and bonnets to protect it from the elements.
 His forehead was prominent, his eyebrows well-defined and neatly groomed, with a strong jawline.
 His eyes radiated confidence, his nose was straight and proportional to his face, and his mouth held a neutral expression, complementing the overall dignified look of his portrait.

 My father was widely respected for his honesty.
 I witnessed his deep honesty and piety firsthand when we worked together in the fields.
 He never allowed Zakat—the portion of wealth Muslims give to charity—to be stored in our granary.
-Instead, he set aside a special spot for the grain and olive oil meant for the poor.
+Instead, he set aside a special spot for the grains and olive oil meant for the poor.
 His integrity also earned him the trust of Benaissa Boubia, a wealthy farmer in Tizitine.
 When our family moved there in the mid-1940s, my father managed Benaissa Boubia’s tenant farming accounts for sometime.
 Benaissa Boubia provided land and livestock to less fortunate families, who worked the land in exchange for a share of the produce, and my father oversaw the arrangement with diligence.

 In the mid-1960s, my father was reluctantly sent to France to work on farms.
 Though the contract was for just three months, the French farmer, impressed by his honesty and tireless work ethic, offered to extend it.
 My father declined, replying, 'When I left for France, I left behind a mother, a wife, and a sister-in-law milking 18 cows, and most of the milk is going to the dogs.'

 My father's honesty was deeply rooted in his piety.
-He later told me he was among the first in our region to consistently observe his religious duties, such as praying on time, at a time when many of the local Amazigh were less familiar with these practices.
+He later told me he was among the first in our region to consistently observe his religious duties, such as praying on time, at a time when many of the local Amazigh were either flippant about or less familiar with these practices.
 He recounted a story from a wedding celebration when, as Dhuhr approached, he went to a nearby orchard to perform ablutions at a well and pray under the trees.
 A few women noticed him, puzzled, and soon gathered others to watch and giggle as they tried to figure out what the 'little boy' was doing.

 As a father, he was progressive in his parenting style.
 At a time when physical punishment was the norm, my father never laid a hand on us.
 This leniency was criticized by my mother and grandfather, but he believed in a gentler approach to raising us, much like my grandmother.
 During family gatherings, he imparted timeless universal values of honesty, respect, modesty, altruism, and hard work upon us.